Q: Is the Accessible Education Center open?

-Q. I’m taking an exam online and it doesn’t look like my accommodation for extended time has been implemented.
+Q: I’m taking an exam online and it doesn’t look like my accommodation for extended time has been implemented.

 A: If you log in to a Canvas exam and notice that your extended time has not been applied, please email your instructor and copy firstname.lastname@example.org immediately.
 Your instructor may not be able to remediate the situation retroactively, so it is important that you email your instructor as soon as you notice any issues.

-Q. How will AEC conduct remote appointments?
+Q: How will AEC conduct remote appointments?

 A: The Accessible Education Center and many other units on campus are moving to remote advising by phone and using Microsoft Teams.
 This application is free to all UO students, faculty and staff.
 Download the app to your phone or computer in advance of your remote advising appointment.
 Students may elect to have either a phone or a video chat appointment.

-Q: Is the Access Shuttle operating during Finals Week and Spring Break?
+Q: Is the Access Shuttle currently operating?

 A: At this time Access Shuttle services are suspended.
 Please check the Access Shuttle website for updates on potential changes.

 A: Notification Letters will be sent as usual.
-Log into AEC Connect to send your Notification Letters either in advance of Spring term, or early in the term (ideally during week 1).
+Log into AEC Connect to send your Notification Letters either in advance of the term, or early in the term (ideally during week 1).
 Review your course syllabus and connect with your instructor to discuss how your accommodations may apply to their course.